 Mr. Harrington brings a unique perspective to his clients having worked in the automotive industry and the federal government.
-His accomplishments include innovative approaches in automotive engineering, technology evaluation, and the analysis and development of federal regulations, policies and standards including fuel economy and emissions rulemakings and motor vehicle safety standards.
-Mr. Harrington specializes in the analysis of complex technical and policy issues while fostering collaboration between industry executives, senior government officials, and engineers related to the deployment of emerging technologies including automated vehicles, advanced driver assistance systems (ADAS), vehicle-to-vehicle (V2V) communications, and fuel economy improving technologies.
+His accomplishments include innovative approaches in automotive engineering, technology evaluation, and the analysis and development of federal regulations, policies, and standards, including fuel economy and emissions rulemakings and motor vehicle safety standards.
+Mr. Harrington specializes in the analysis of complex technical and policy issues related to the development, testing, and deployment of emerging technologies, including automated vehicles, advanced driver assistance systems (ADAS), vehicle-to-vehicle (V2V) communications, and fuel economy improving technologies, while fostering collaboration between industry executives, senior government officials, and engineers.
 He has evaluated and developed test procedures for ADAS systems; analyzed failure data and conducted root cause analyses for diesel engines and automotive components; developed prototype electric power steering (EPS) systems; performed noise, vibration, and harshness (NVH) investigations and customer acceptance evaluations; led fuel economy studies; and conducted fuel efficient driver training.

 Prior to joining Exponent, Mr. Harrington was the Chief of the Technology Innovation and Policy Division at the U. S. Department of Transportation (DOT) Volpe National Transportation Systems Center.
 He led a cross-functional team of scientists, engineers, and analysts focused on emerging transportation technologies including automated vehicles, connected vehicles, connected/smart cities, and big data.
 Mr. Harrington and his team assessed alternative policy approaches to overcome technical and policy barriers impacting the deployment of advanced transportation technologies at the local, regional, and national level.
 He and his team also conducted a scan of Federal Motor Vehicle Safety Standards (FMVSS) to identify potential conflicts with the certification of automated vehicles; reviewed comments submitted in response to the Federal Automated Vehicles Policy (FAVP); and supported automated vehicle research and safety regulation analyses for passenger cars, commercial motor vehicles (CMV), and transit vehicles.
 Mr. Harrington was invited to the White House Office of Science and Technology Policy’s (OSTP) Executive Leadership Retreat at Camp David to identify key priorities and challenges related to the deployment of automated vehicles.

 In his previous work at the Volpe Center, as a Senior Engineer, Mr. Harrington led a team that performed engineering analyses and developed fuel-savings, cost, deployment rates and applicability assumptions for light-duty and heavy-duty vehicle technologies, which were incorporated into the National Highway Traffic Safety Administration’s (NHTSA) Corporate Average Fuel Economy (CAFE) standard setting compliance and effects modeling.
 He presented technology analyses at senior level briefings for the White House Office of Management and Budget (OMB), the DOT, the Environmental Protection Agency (EPA), the California Air Resources Board (CARB), and the National Academy of Sciences (NAS).
 He represented the DOT and participated in executive level meetings with vehicle manufacturers; engine, transmission, and component suppliers; and industry trade associations.
-Additionally, Mr. Harrington developed and evaluated test track and on-road verification test procedures for developmental crash avoidance systems.
+Mr. Harrington was personally congratulated and recognized by the President in the Oval Office for his technical contributions to the development of the model years 2017-2025 CAFE standards.
+Additionally in his role as a Senior Engineer, Mr. Harrington developed performance specifications, test track and on-road test procedures, and pass/fail criteria for ADAS systems and served as the U.S. DOT/NHTSA’s test evaluator for the Integrated Vehicle-Based Safety Systems (IVBSS) crash avoidance program, which evaluated the independent and integrated performance of forward collision, lane departure, lane change/merge, and curve speed warnings.

 Mr. Harrington’s passion for motor vehicles and automotive engineering extends beyond his professional career.
 He is a volunteer design judge for the Formula Hybrid Competition, which is part of the Society of Automotive Engineers (SAE) Collegiate Design Series.
 Mr. Harrington continues to develop his vehicle dynamics knowledge and driving skills by competing in Sports Car Club of America (SCCA) and Porsche Club of America (PCA) autocross racing.